It may surprise you to know that around 1% of the population suffers from this condition (1).

 The entire goal when treating this condition is to focus on reducing the impact thyroid hormone has on your cells while also attempting to reduce the total amount of circulating thyroid hormone.

 - Thyroid blocking medications (9): Usually the first line of treatment for excess thyroid hormone is to attempt to prevent your thyroid from creating more thyroid hormone and to block its metabolism or conversion in the cells.
-This can be done with the use of anti-thyroid medications such as Methimazole, PTU, and beta blockers.
+This can be done with the use of anti-thyroid medications such as methimazole, PTU, and beta blockers.
 These should always be the first step in treatment because they are not permanent solutions and you can always be more aggressive over time if necessary.

 - Thyroid surgery: If anti-thyroid medication fails then you may need to have your thyroid gland completely removed.
-This procedure is known as a thyroidectomy and it can be used to treat hyperthyroidism.
-One downside to this procedure is that you will be required to take thyroid medication by mouth for the rest of your life afterward, but this may be preferable than suffering from the side effects of thyrotoxicosis.
+This procedure is known as thyroidectomy and it can be used to treat hyperthyroidism.
+One downside to this procedure is that you will be required to take thyroid medication by mouth for the rest of your life afterward, but this may be preferable to suffering from the side effects of thyrotoxicosis.

 - Radioactive iodine ablation: Another option if thyroid medication fails is to undergo radioactive iodine ablation.
 This procedure results in the destruction of your thyroid gland through the use of radioactive iodine.
 After this procedure, you will also be required to take thyroid medication by mouth because your thyroid gland will no longer be functioning.

 - No treatment at all: In some cases, especially in certain cases of thyroiditis (10), you may not need treatment at all for your symptoms.
 These conditions may result in a reversible cause of thyrotoxicosis that will completely go away over time.
-This is the best case scenario and it doesn't happen often, but you should be aware of it.
+This is the best-case scenario and it doesn’t happen often, but you should be aware of it.